saineerajputta121/Cardiovascular-Disease-Prediction-using-Python/README.md

 ## 📌 Project Overview

 In this project I had  analyzed  cardiovascular disease data using Python.
-The main goal is to clean the data, explore relationships between variables, and use a machine learning model and to Evaluate the model accuracy.
+The main goal is to clean the data, explore relationships between variables,and use a machine learning model to predict whether a person is likely to have cardiovascular disease (CVD).

 ---